Infrared Effects and the Unruh State: Introduction

-The specific 2D cases we consider are the massless minimally coupled scalar field where there is no scattering, the massless minimally coupled scalar field when there is a delta function potential, and the massive minimally coupled scalar field in SdS spacetime.
-The delta function potential has a positive coefficient and can be thought of as an extreme approximation for the potential for the massive scalar field in 2D SdS as well as the massless minimally coupled scalar field in 4D static black hole spacetimes that are asymptotically flat.
+The specific cases we consider are the massless minimally coupled scalar field where there is no scattering and the massless minimally coupled scalar field when there is a delta function potential, both in a spacetime with a general 2D static black hole metric, and the massive minimally coupled scalar field in SdS with a 2D metric.
+The delta function potential has a positive coefficient and can be thought of as an extreme approximation for the potential for the massive scalar field in SdS with a 2D metric as well as the massless minimally coupled scalar field in 4D static black hole spacetimes that are asymptotically flat.

-For a massless minimally coupled scalar field in a static 2D black hole spacetime, it was shown in~\cite{a-t} that the symmetric two-point function grows linearly in time when the points are split in the radial direction for a time coordinate that is regular on the future horizon and is regular on future null infinity for an asymptotically flat spacetime or the future cosmological horizon for SdS.
+For a massless minimally coupled scalar field in a spacetime with a 2D general static black hole metric, it was shown in~\cite{a-t} that the symmetric two-point function grows linearly in time when the points are split in the radial direction for a time coordinate that is regular on the future horizon and is regular on future null infinity for an asymptotically flat spacetime or the future cosmological horizon for SdS.
 In~\cite{unruh:1976}, two different formulations of the Unruh state were given along with the statement that the vacuum states for the two formulations are equivalent (see also~\cite{fulling:1977}).
 One way to verify this statement is to use a Bogolubov transformation to expand the Kruskal modes in terms of the Boulware ones and then use the result to compute the two-point function.
-If the order of integration in the resulting triple integral is changed in the right way, the resulting integrand is equivalent to that obtained using the second formulation.\footnote{The evaluation of the triple integral in this way was done previously in~\cite{bec}, however, no mention was made of the two formulations of the Unruh state.} In the case of a massless minimally coupled scalar field in 2D, there is an infrared divergence in the Boulware modes that probably prevents one from changing the order of integration.
+If the order of integration in the resulting triple integral is changed in the right way, the resulting integrand is equivalent to that obtained using the second formulation.\footnote{The evaluation of the triple integral in this way was done previously in~\cite{bec}, however, no mention was made of the two formulations of the Unruh state.
+It was also done in the first two arXiv versions of~\cite{a-t}, but does not appear in the last two arXiv versions or the published version of that paper.} In the case of a massless minimally coupled scalar field in 2D, there is an infrared divergence in the Boulware modes that probably prevents one from changing the order of integration.
 However, for the delta function potential, the mode functions in the Boulware state have no infrared divergences and there is no problem with changing the order of integration.